 2. Relax your hands.

-Rest your hands on your thighs, palms facing up.
-Allow your fingers to naturally curl inwards towards your palms.
+Place your hands on your legs with your palms facing up.
+Let your fingers to naturally curl inwards towards your palms.

 3. Bring your index finger and thumb together.

-Gently touch the tip of your thumb to the tip of your pinky finger, while keeping the other three fingers extended.
-This gesture forms a circle or ring shape.
+Place the tip of your thumb gently on the tip of your pinky finger, while still keeping the other fingers extended.
+This position makes a circle or ring, and that’s the Chakra Mudra.

 4. Hold the mudra lightly.